 Clayton has been mentoring students since he was a student himself.
 As a participant on a FIRST® Robotics team in high school, he co-developed and taught workshops on CAD (computer-aided drafting) and 3D modeling & animation to his peers.
 After starting college, he began volunteering with a local STEM nonprofit to help organize workshops and robotics competitions for high schoolers - events that, combined, reached over 600 students per year - while also launching the workshop series that would eventually become Tesseract Initiative.
-Since then, alongside continuing to be active as an event designer and organizer, he has mentored high school students in media & business on five different FIRST Robotics teams across several years; interned in an elementary school classroom, assisting with math education; taught and worked on curriculum for robotics & programming at a summer camp; and, outside of working directly with students, developed & presented staff trainings for a local school district to support the launch of districtwide in-school robotics programs.
+Since then, alongside continuing to be active as an event designer and organizer, he has mentored high school students in media & business on five different FIRST Robotics teams across several years; interned in an elementary school classroom, assisting with math education; taught and worked on curriculum for robotics & programming at a leading summer camp; and, outside of working directly with students, developed & presented staff trainings for a local school district to support the launch of districtwide robotics programs.
 Clayton has been publicly recognized for his efforts with youth education, receiving the Volunteer of the Year Award from Western Region Robotics Forum at their CalGames high school robotics competition in 2016, as well as the Volunteer of the Year Award from FIRST Robotics at their Silicon Valley Regional competition in 2019.

 Elisabeth Simonovich holds a degree in chemistry with a minor in math from Willamette University.
 As a high school student, she was part of FIRST® Robotics Competition Team 1868, the Space Cookies, an all-girls robotics team supported by the Girl Scouts & NASA and based in the San Francisco Bay Area.
 Elisabeth started out on the team as the director of outreach and rose to become the lead of the marketing and outreach team, helping with many other areas along the way.
 During her time on the team, she began running workshops on marketing and outreach.
 After completing high school, she relocated to Oregon for four years to attend college, while continuing to assist with workshops around the Bay Area by returning to California during summer breaks.
 After graduating, she moved back to the Bay Area, where she currently works as a lifeguard, and spends her spare time reading and cooking.